The Memo: Georgia indictment reminds voters of the Republicans who stood up to Trump

 Referring to Trump, Zoller said: “You need to forget your base because we already know they are not going anywhere.
 You need to start working on suburban and exurban women like me that you’ve lost.”

-The Georgia indictment itself, in which Trump is charged with 13 offenses including racketeering includes a plethora of details of the then-president and his allies being at odds with the state’s Republicans.
+The Georgia indictment itself, in which Trump is charged with 13 offenses including racketeering, includes a plethora of details about the then-president and his allies being at odds with the state’s Republicans.

 The indictment also refers to a legal filing against Kemp, filed by Trump and attorney John Eastman.
 Prosecutors allege the duo had “reason to know” that the filing was replete with “materially false statements.”